Rockies vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 - The Rockies have played as the underdog in 10 of their past 10 games and have gone 2-8 in those contests.

-- In their previous 10 matchups with a total posted by sportsbooks, the Rockies and their foes are 3-7-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by sportsbooks, the Rockies and their opponents are 3-7-0 when it comes to hitting the over.

-- The Rockies have a 4-2-0 record against the spread over their past 10 contests (bookmakers set runlines in six of those games).
+- The Rockies have gone 4-2-0 against the runline over their past 10 games (six of those matchups had a runline set by oddsmakers).

 Read More About This Game